mogohichi/channel-ios/readme.md

 ## Questions?
-We are always happy to help. sent us an email at channel@mogohichi.com
+We are always happy to help.
+Send us an email at channel@mogohichi.com